syncfusion-content/javascript-docs/js/Grid/Editing.md

 ### RemoteSave Adaptor

-RemoteSaveAdaptor is used for binding local data and performs all data operatons in client-side.
+RemoteSaveAdaptor is used for binding local data and performs all data operations in client-side.
 It interacts with server-side only for CRUD operations to pass the modified records.

 The following code example describes the above behavior